Outbreak Response Plan

 The facility will advise anyone entering the facility to monitor for signs and symptoms of COVID-19 for at least 14 days after exiting the facility.
 If symptoms occur, the facility will advise the family/visitors to self-isolate at home, contact their healthcare provider, and immediately notify the facility of the date they were in the facility, the individuals they were in contact with, and the locations within the facility they visited.
 The facility will immediately screen the individuals of a reported contact, and take all necessary actions based on any findings.

 1. Medically Necessary Reason - a resident going out to a medical appointment, to the emergency room or to an outpatient procedure.
 A nurse will perform a risk assessment on the resident when they return to the facility to determine if the resident needs to quarantine.
-As part of the risk assessment, a resident’s vaccination status will be considered.
-If the resident is not up to date with their vaccinations, a 5 -7 day quarantine, on Transmission Based Precautions (TBPs) will be necessary to ensure that they are not bringing Covid-19 into the facility which could place other residents at risk.
-The resident may be taken off TBPs if viral testing is negative at 7 days.

 Other important factors that will be evaluated on the risk assessment is the duration of the out trip by the resident.
 If the resident is out for less than 4 hours there is less risk, while if they are out for greater than 4 hours, the risk is higher.
 In addition, we will also assess where they were, who they were with in terms of their vaccination status and of course the potential unknowns.